 This blog was written by Vaishali Raghvani, a knowledge engineer from Legislate who has been using RDFox every day since joining in January 2020.
 As a Mechanical Engineering graduate and natural problem solver, Vaishali has taken to her role like a fish to water.
 In fact, we have been so inspired by the incredible work Vaishali has done, that this is not the first time she has been mentioned on our blog.
 If you would like to learn about how she got started you can read about her journey with RDFox, in the first of a two-part series.

-For more information about RDFox head over to Oxford Semantic Technologies, or see our blog for other use cases.
+For more information about RDFox head over to the Oxford Semantic Technologies website, or see our blog for other use cases.
 If you have your own ideas of how you can use RDFox, request a free trial and put them into practice.